sLandserve/sLandserv/README.md

 sLandserv
 ===

-`sLandserv` contains the functions for the sLandserv sDiv workshop.
+`sLandserv` is an R package containing the sLandserv sDiv workshop.

 Installation
 ------------